Posted Wednesday, 02 July 2014 17:10

-Each award for Grand Slams will be personalized with the successful hunter's name.
-Since Grand Slam awards are personalized we do not have the Grand Slam awards at retail locations.
+Each award for Ultimate Slams will be personalized with the successful hunter's name.
+Since Ultimate Slam awards are personalized we do not have the Ultimate Slam awards at retail locations.

-To complete your Grand Slam email, send by mail, or visit the Salt Lake DWR office with:
+To complete your Ultimate Slam email, send by mail, or visit the Salt Lake DWR office with:

 Money raised from the Upland game Slam will be used for specific projects on the division's upland game management areas and public lands, projects will include transplants to increase upland game distributions and habitat improvement projects.

 The following list of projects will be completed with Upland game Slam money:

 Additional projects will be added as they come available.

 See the 2014–2015 Upland Game and Turkey Guidebook hunt tables for distribution maps and the species identification pages in the back for information on species identification and general habitat, or contact your local DWR biologist.

 Each year new slams will be created to challenge hunters.
 Check back next year to see what slams will be available!